 | “As I leave, believe I'm stompin, but when I come back, boy, I'm comin straight outta Compton” |

 Straight Outta Compton entered the box office chart at #1 on it's opening weekend, with $56.1 million on 2,757 screens.
 Not only did it therefore already, on it's first weekend, make twice the amount that it cost to make the movie, but it also nearly doubled “expert expectations”.
-It went on to stay at #1 for several weeks.
+It went on to stay on #1 for several weeks.
 What I want to talk about here are these "expert expectations".
 The fact that it made much more than expected is likely not so much due to the quality of the movie (although it is definitely a great movie), but due to the fact that the industry and their so-called experts still don’t get it.
-They do not understand the power of Hip Hop and therefore do not understand millennials.
+They do not understand the power of youth culture and general (and hip hop in particular) and therefore do not understand millennials.
 This, of course, is nothing new.
 In his book “The Tanning Of America”, Steve Stoute, branding wizard, wrote the following about Will Smith and the release of Bad Boys 1:

 “In spite of the worldwide recording success Will had achieved with Top Ten hits and Grammy awards, even with the international stardom he had attained as a television star, when it was time to go and promote the movie Bad Boys overseas, the studio didn’t want to spend the money to have Will go on a major international tour.
 Why?
 Because the marketing experts hired by the studio insisted, African-American stars could only garner five millions dollars in overseas box office receipts.
 No matter what James Lassiter did to try to convince the studio they were missing a great opportunity, they wouldn’t move.
 That is until Will was invited to appear at an MTV event at Cannes and did so well in his interviews with the foreign press - these were then picked up all around the world - that the studio agreed to give him the chance to go promote the movie.
 The end result was that Bad Boys did 138 million dollars in worldwide box office receipts.
 So much for those experts who predicted a fraction of that.”